gro-intelligence/api-client/README.md

 gro_client --user_email='email@example.com' --print_token
 ```

-This token is used throughout wherever authentication is required.
+This token is used throughout the Gro API client code, wherever authentication is required.

 ### Saving your token as an environment variable